Constipation is difficulty passing stools. Constipation can have various causes. It is common in children.

 A doctor can often diagnose constipation based on the child’s symptoms and medical history.

-Occasionally, a physical examination may be necessary.
+Your child’s doctor will generally perform a physical exam as part of the initial evaluation.
 This may involve a rectal exam, and checking the child’s blood pressure, temperature, and heart rate.

 If the cause remains unclear, a doctor may order further tests, particularly if tests identify blood in the stool.
 Additional testing may include blood tests, urine tests, colonoscopy, sigmoidoscopy, ultrasounds, and X-rays.